 What happens to someone’s pension after they die depends on multiple factors, such as how old the person was when they died and the type of pension they held.
-We explain more about this below.
+In this article,

 If the deceased person was still paying into a pension when they died, then the pension scheme provider will probably want to see an original death certificate before making any payments.
-It’s a good idea to obtain multiple official copies of the death certificate to send out to different companies when a person dies; otherwise delays can occur each time a copy is required.
+It’s a good idea to obtain multiple official copies of the death certificate to send out to different companies when a person dies, so as to avoid any delays.

-The deceased’s surviving spouse or civil partner may be entitled to extra payments from the deceased’s State Pension but this depends on the amount of National Insurance contributions they made and when each of them reached State Pension age.
+The deceased’s surviving spouse or civil partner may be entitled to extra payments from the deceased’s State Pension.
+This depends on the amount of National Insurance contributions they made and when each of them reached State Pension age.

-The Pension Service will confirm the position after taking information from you, which they can do when you contact them to inform them of the death.
+The Pension Service will confirm the position after you have provided all of the relevant information to them.
+This can be done when you contact them to inform them of the death.

 Personal and Workplace Pensions

 When dealing with a person’s affairs after they die, you should look through their paperwork to check whether they had any personal or workplace pension schemes.
-If they did then you will need to contact the pension provider to find out how much the deceased had in their pension scheme and establish what needs to be done next.
+If they did then you will need to contact the pension provider to find out how much the deceased had in their pension scheme.
+The pension provider will also be able to advise you on what to do next.

 Defined Benefit Pensions